alanoursland/Nongaussianity/README.md

 1. **Mahalanobis Distance Histogram**: Constructs a histogram of the Mahalanobis distances between the points in the dataset and the mean of the fitted Gaussian distribution.
 This heuristic offers a visual and quantitative metric of how well the data conforms to a Gaussian model.
 2. **KL Divergence**: Provides a method to estimate the Kullback-Leibler divergence between the empirical distribution of the point cloud and a theoretical Gaussian distribution.
 This technique helps in quantifying the deviation from Gaussianity.

+## Testing Strategy
+To rigorously evaluate the effectiveness of our Gaussianity and non-Gaussianity metrics, we employ a diverse set of synthetic point cloud distributions.
+These distributions are specifically chosen to challenge the assumptions of Gaussianity and test the robustness of our metrics under various realistic scenarios.
+Below is a description of the different types of distributions we generate:

+### Gaussian Distributions
+- **Standard Gaussian**: Single-mode distributions where points are symmetrically distributed around the mean, serving as a baseline for Gaussian behavior.

+### Non-Gaussian Distributions
+- **Uniform Distribution**: Points are evenly distributed across a defined range, lacking the central concentration characteristic of Gaussian distributions.
+- **Multimodal Distribution**: Includes bimodal and trimodal distributions, where data contains multiple distinct peaks, complicating the Gaussian model fit.
+- **Heavy-Tailed Distributions**:
+  - Cauchy and Levy Distributions: These distributions are known for their heavy tails and outlier presence, significantly differing from the Gaussian distribution's tail behavior.
+- **Skewed Distributions**:
+  - **Log-Normal and Exponential Distributions**: These distributions are skewed, with a concentration of data points on one side of the mode, unlike the symmetric Gaussian distribution.
+- **Clustered Distributions**:
+  - **Mixture of Gaussians**: A combination of several Gaussian distributions with different means and variances to create overlapping clusters.
+  - **Clusters of Varying Sizes and Densities**: To mimic real-world data complexities in segmentation and clustering tasks.
+- **Structured or Geometric Patterns**:
+  - **Spiral and Grid Patterns**: To simulate structured data from various scientific and industrial sources.
+  - **Doughnut and Spherical Distributions**: These circular and volumetric distributions challenge the metrics by introducing hollow-centered data.
+- **Sinusoidal and Periodic Distributions**: For testing the metrics against predictable, periodic variations commonly seen in time-series data.
+- **Noise-Infused Gaussian Distributions**:
+  - **Gaussian with Impulsive Noise**: Normal data contaminated with sparse, large amplitude outliers to mimic error or anomaly occurrences.

+### Testing Methodology
+Our approach involves systematically applying our Gaussianity metrics to each of these distributions and evaluating their sensitivity and specificity in identifying non-Gaussian characteristics.
+We quantify the performance of each metric through:

+- **Visual Inspections**: Using plots and visualizations to qualitatively assess how well the metrics highlight non-Gaussian features.
+- **Statistical Analysis**: Calculating performance metrics such as error rates, sensitivity, and specificity across different scenarios.
+- **Comparative Analysis**: Comparing the results obtained from our metrics against traditional Gaussianity tests to establish benchmarks and improvements.

+This comprehensive testing strategy ensures that our tools are validated across a wide spectrum of conditions, providing users with robust, tested methodologies for assessing Gaussianity in their data.